- الحصول على الرابط

 Take a break from the winter blues and instead feel the warm wind and watch the blues of waves breaking.
 Photo #12 by Arturo Mann

 Top: Hotel Ocean Breeze Acapulco.
 Bottom: Infinity pool, Acapulco at night.
 Right: Footprints.
-Photo #14 by Guillermo Flores & #15 by Guillermo Flores#16 by Omar Eduardo
+Photo #14 by Guillermo Flores & #15 by Guillermo Flores& #16 by Omar Eduardo

 Dusk on the beach.
 Photo #17 by (3)